MYunusYILDIZ/python-automation-tools/src/file_tools/csv_summarizer/README.md

 - Non-numeric columns are ignored automatically
 - Group columns must exist in the CSV
 - Output is UTF-8 encoded
+- Use `auto` to automatically generate timestamped output filenames
 ---

 ## 📬 Contact